stackUtsav/visual-pipeline-editor/README.md

      "nodes": [{ "id": "A" }, { "id": "B" }],

      "edges": [{ "source": "A", "target": "B" }]

    }

-2. It performs the following operations:
+3. It performs the following operations:
    (a) Counts total nodes.

    (b) Counts total edges.

    (c) Checks if the graph is a Directed Acyclic Graph (DAG).

-   Response Format
+   Response Format:

    {
      "num_nodes": 2,